-- At the taking of a free-kick, the ball shall be stationary, and all opponents shall be not less than 6 yards (5.5M) from the ball until it has been kicked.
+- For any infringement of the rules when the ball is in play, the referee may award a free-kick to the non-offending team.
+The free-kick shall be taken from the place where the infringement occurred unless the free-kick is awarded to the attacking team within its opponents' penalty area.
+In this case, the penalty kick shall be taken from the penalty mark - At the taking of a free-kick, the ball shall be stationary, and all opponents shall be not less than 6 yards (5.5M) from the ball until it has been kicked.
 The ball shall be in play when it is kicked and moved. - A player taking a free kick within his/her own penalty area shall kick the ball into play beyond the penalty area.
 The ball shall be in play when it has been kicked and moved and has passed outside the penalty area.
-All opponents shall be outside the penalty area and not less than 6 yards (5.5M) from the ball until it has been kicked. - For any infringement of this rule, the free-kick shall be retaken. - A player taking a free-kick shall not play or touch the ball a second time until another player has played or touched it.
-A free-kick shall be awarded to the opposing team for any infringement of this rule. - A goal may be scored directly from a free-kick. - Penalty Kicks: - A penalty kick shall be taken from the penalty mark.
+All opponents shall be outside the penalty area and not less than 6 yards (5.5M) from the ball until it has been kicked. - o For any infringement of this rule, the free-kick shall be retaken. - A player taking a free-kick shall not play or touch the ball a second time until another player has played or touched it.
+A free-kick shall be awarded to the opposing team for any infringement of this rule. - A goal may be scored directly from a free-kick.

+Penalty Kicks:

+- A penalty kick shall be taken from the penalty mark.
 All players, with the exception of the defending goalkeeper and the player taking the kick, shall be outside the penalty area but within the field of play, not less than 6 yards (5.5M) from the ball until it has been kicked. - The goalkeeper shall remain on his/her own goal line facing the kicker and between the goal-posts until the ball has been kicked. - The player taking the penalty kick must kick the ball forward.
 The ball shall be in play when the ball is kicked and moves forward.
-The player shall not play or touch the ball a second time until another player has played or touched it. - For any infringement of this rule: - By a defending team member, the kick shall be retaken if a goal has not been scored. - By a member of the attacking team, if a goal is scored, it shall be disallowed, and a free-kick awarded to the defending team to be taken from the place where the infringement occurred. - By a member of both teams, the kick shall be retaken whether a goal has been scored or not. - If, after the kick has been taken, the ball or the goalkeeper is interfered with by an outside agent, the kick shall be retaken.
+The player shall not play or touch the ball a second time until another player has played or touched it. - o For any infringement of this rule: - By a defending team member, the kick shall be retaken if a goal has not been scored. - By a member of the attacking team, if a goal is scored, it shall be disallowed, and a free-kick awarded to the defending team to be taken from the place where the infringement occurred. - By a member of both teams, the kick shall be retaken whether a goal has been scored or not. - If, after the kick has been taken, the ball or the goalkeeper is interfered with by an outside agent, the kick shall be retaken.

-• Kick-Ins will be used when:
+Kick-Ins will be used when: